KaanAkkaya94/Group-Visa-Application-System/README.md

    MONGO_URI=
    JWT_SECRET=
    PORT=
-4. after install all libraries, npm start
+4. after all libraries have been installed, type 'npm start'

 **Users**